kuco23/fractool/README.md

 # fractal
-This repo features the code from the [medium post](https://medium.com/p/6ad53bbc8208) and additionally a CLI app implementing the ideas derived there.
+This repo features a CLI app implementing the fractal drawing process via two algorithms - escapetime and DEM.
 The files generated are in the PPM format.
 To deal with this use [GIMP](https://www.gimp.org/).
 Images will be generated in the newly created `img` folder.

 ## CLI app usage
 Implementation is in the file `fractal.py`.
 It allows you to draw and color fractals.
 An example usage is